CHendrick00/rpi-terrarium-controller/README.md

 ```
 - If the install is successful, you should see the following output:
 ```
-ATTENTION: Before running, you MUST open each hardware-specific file and change the parameters listed at the top to fit your specific situation if needed.
-To do this, use the command <sudo nano "filename\", change the values as needed, then save with ctrl+s, ctrl+x To view all files installed, use the command <ls>
+echo "ATTENTION: Before finishing installation, you MUST open each hardware-specific file you plan to use and change the parameters listed at the top to fit your specific situation as needed." echo "To do this, use the command <sudo nano ~/rpi-terrarium-controller/sensors/FILENAME>, change the values as needed, then save with ctrl+s, ctrl+x" echo "To view all sensor files installed, use the commands <cd ~/rpi-terrarium-controller/sensors>, then <ls>" echo "To run a sensor on startup, run the command <sudo nano ~/rpi-terrarium-controller/monitor-startup.sh> and add another line using the filename of the sensor you plan to use" echo "After adding a sensor to the startup file, simply reboot or run the command <sudo systemctl restart terrarium-monitor>" echo "To start/stop/enable on boot/disable on boot/restart the monitoring service, run <sudo systemctl (start/stop/enable/disable/restart) terrarium-monitor>"
-To delete an unneeded file, use command <rm ./filename>
-To run a script automatically at startup, run the command <crontab -e>, select option 1, then at the bottom of the file add the line:
-<@reboot python3 ~/filename.py>, replacing filename with the name of the file to be ran
-Additional files can be added to run on reboot simply by adding another line and changing the filename to match

 All of these instructions can be found again in the README on my Github repository
 Note: do not include the <> characters in the commands above